bitpaket/docs/docs/api/stream-or-download.md

 ...
 ```

 > **Warning** Streaming only works if object is has streamable content.
-Any static files will foricbly downloaded and treated as attachment in browsers.
+Any static files will forcibly downloaded and treated as attachment in browsers.

 ## ZipBalls